 After seeking treatment and diagnosis for a work-related injury, the injured worker will need to follow his or her doctor's orders if he or she believes they're sound and reasonable.
 Otherwise, failure to follow this advice could lead insurers to deny the workers' comp claim.

 It's worth noting that pre-approved doctors in the insurer's network may provide the minimal amount of treatment required to help ensure the employee can return to work, which may eliminate the need for workers' compensation insurance companies to pay the full benefits for which injured workers actually qualify.
 This is why seeking a second opinion from an independent medical professional may be ideal if a patient doubt's the validity of the first doctor's advice.

 Some workers may simply not understand the kinds of benefits they are eligible to recover, leading to lower amounts of compensation than they truly deserve.

 Worker's compensation benefits include both medical and disability benefits.
 While medical benefits cover expenses related to treatment for the work injury, disability benefits can partially cover lost wages due to time taken off from work to recover.

 Disability benefits will differ depending on the state.
 Employees often have access to permanent total, permanent partial, or temporary total disability benefits.
 However, they will vary from state to state.
 Injured workers in other states may also be able to recover other benefits, such as rehabilitation and retraining.

 Workers who are inexperienced in workers' compensation may want to navigate the claims process on their own, but this could negatively impact their case.
 Working with an attorney can help effectively handle the entire process and further avoid mistakes along the way.

-Any of these mistakes could result in significantly reduced benefits or denied claims.
+Any of these mistakes that harm a work injury case could result in significantly reduced benefits or denied claims.
 Avoiding them can increase a worker's chances of getting the compensation they need.